Right to Information

 Q.1.
 What is Information?

 Information is any material in any form.
 It includes records, documents, memos, e-mails, opinions, advices, press releases, circulars, orders, logbooks, contracts, reports, papers, samples, models, data material held in any electronic form.
-It also includes information relating to any private body which can be accessed by the public authority under any law for the time being in force.

 Q.2.
 What is a Public Authority?